cvs-health/testilo/README.md

 ```

 When a user invokes `compare` in this example, the `call` module:
-- gets the template and the comparison module from subdirectory `cp25a` in the `process.env.COMPAREPROCDIR` directory
+- gets the template and the comparison module from subdirectory `cp25a` of the subdirectory `compare` in the `process.env.FUNCTIONDIR` directory
-- gets all the reports in the `process.env.REPORTDIR_SCORED` directory
+- gets all the reports in the `scored` subdirectory of the `process.env.REPORTDIR` directory
-- writes the comparative report as an HTML file named `legislators.html` to the `process.env.REPORTDIR__COMPARATIVE` directory
+- writes the comparative report as an HTML file named `legislators.html` to the `comparative` subdirectory of the `process.env.REPORTDIR` directory

 The comparative reports created by `compare` are HTML files, and they expect a `style.css` file to exist in their directory.
 The `reports/comparative/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where comparative reports are written.